Seteeri/Particle/doc/PREMISE.md

 **The way for a future FOSS system does not lie with the desktop but with the computing needs of tomorrow.**

-The question is whether FOSS development provides an advantage over proprietary development - possibly we are starting to see the tipping point where large companies are releasing internally developed projects to the coummunity, whether for reasons of convenience or prestige, or actual altruism.

 With everything just stated, Wayland, systemd debate, Moore's Law, and finally emerging AR/VR technologies, I believe this presents an opportunity to redefine the computing environment.
 Particle is not an entirely new idea, but a